 Traditional farming methods often depend on synthetic inputs, degrading soil health, harming biodiversity, polluting water sources, and contributing to greenhouse gas emissions.
 Shamba Pride sets itself apart by providing village-level farmers with access to quality agricultural inputs, essential services, such as competitive credit facilities and digital tools for business management, and valuable information through a one-stop e-commerce platform.
 Its technology-powered digi-shops ensure last-mile delivery of quality agricultural inputs, allowing agro-dealers and farmers to conveniently shop and receive doorstep deliveries within hours.

-Shamba Pride provides an organized platform that connects farmers with medium and large-scale buyers, facilitating reliable and profitable market opportunities for their produce, also known as market linkage.
+Shamba Pride is building Climate Smart Villages, an organized platform that connects farmers with medium and large-scale buyers, facilitating reliable and profitable market opportunities for their produce, also known as market linkage.
 By eliminating intermediaries and counterfeit products, Shamba Pride streamlines the supply chain, lowering farming costs and promoting climate-smart practices, including organic inputs, climate-resilient seedlings, irrigation and conservation agriculture.
 Additionally, its market linkage services provide farmers with stable income opportunities and reduce post-harvest losses.

 During the P4G funding period, the Shamba Pride – OPES-LCEF partnership will: